 Minecraft is more complex than it seems.
 As is the case with LEGO, for example, children can get easily frustrated if they don’t realize their vision quickly enough.
 Your presence could actually help your kids enjoy the game more if they’re stuck with a “creative block”.

 It’s good to let your kids build and explore freely, but every now and then, you should set them challenges or goals to work towards, and then help them out if they need it.
 You could ask them to reconstruct something you’ve seen while traveling, or maybe something from a movie.
 Minecraft’s creative mode is ideal for this, as there is no block limit and you can’t die.

-By helping them plan their constuctions, not only will you be setting a good example, you’ll also have the chance to share gaming experiences with your children.
+By helping them plan their constructions, not only will you be setting a good example, but you’ll also have the chance to share gaming experiences while your child plays.
 Teamwork can also make it easier to disconnect: by setting goals and objectives, you can decide when it’s time to take a break.

 Install the most interesting Minecraft mods